File Transfers¶

 }

-created: The date of task creation.destination: Dictionary containing information about the destination file/directory party.finished: The date task finished execution.id: The internal accsyn ID of task.job: The ID of the parent job.job_hr: The parent job, in human-readable form.priority: The task priority, see job priority.size: The size of source file/directory.source: Dictionary containing information about the source file/directory (or compute client) party.status: Task status (see below).
+created: The date of task creation.destination: Dictionary containing information about the destination file/directory.finished: The date the task finished execution.id: The internal accsyn task ID.job: The ID of the parent job.job_hr: The parent job, in human-readable form.priority: Task priority; see job priority.size: The size of the source file/directory.source: Dictionary containing information about the source file/directory (or compute client).status: Task status (see below).
 Values includepending(waiting for user to choose download location),queued,booting,executing,failed,done,onhold, andexcluded.time: Time taken to execute this task.uri: The task URI — a unique name/code, usually a sequential number ("0","1", etc.) in string format.

 The contents of source and destination vary depending on whether the party is a site (server) or user (desktop app/user server):

-client: The ID of the client.path: The file path, either absolute if no share is involved or relative share (folder, collection, volume etc.)path_abs_final: The final evaluated path when a share is involved.
-Set at transfer execution, as clients may apply dynamic path resolvers at runtime.v: ID of the volume.s: ID of the share, if a share is involved.user: ID of the user, if party is a user.site: ID of the site, if party is a site.
+client: The ID of the client.path: The file path, either absolute if no share is involved or relative to the share (folder, collection, volume, etc.).path_abs_final: The final evaluated path when a share is involved.
+Set at transfer execution, as clients may apply dynamic path resolvers at runtime.volume: ID of the volume.share: ID of the share, if a share is involved.user: ID of the user, if party is a user.site: ID of the site, if party is a site.

 Note